All the Facts About Glaucoma in Cats

 What Are the Treatments for Glaucoma in Cats?

-Your vet might prescribe remedies to reduce pain, as well as eye drops that contain ingredients like timolol or dorzolamide to help reduce pressure in the eye.
-He might also recommend steroids to reduce inflammation, or medications that could decrease the production of fluid while promoting drainage.
-These treatments might also slow down the vision loss.
+For example, your vet might prescribe remedies to reduce pain, as well as eye drops that contain ingredients like timolol or dorzolamide to help reduce pressure in the eye.
+They might also recommend steroids to reduce inflammation, or medications that could decrease the production of fluid while promoting drainage.
+And these treatments might slow down the vision loss.

 In some cases, a vet might suggest surgery to reduce eye pressure.
 Also, removing the affected eye(s) might be recommended if other treatments are ineffective.